drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 **Discussion**

-Figure 4 shows Pandas at ~355 MB, Dask at ~320 MB, and Polars at effectively 0 MB under `tracemalloc`.
-As explained in the measurement note above, the Polars bar does **not** represent zero actual memory use — it represents the limitation of the measurement tool.
-Dask's marginal advantage over Pandas (~10%) is genuine: it processes the file in partitions, so not all rows are in memory simultaneously even during `.compute()`.
-Pandas loads the selected columns in one contiguous block.
+Figure 4 shows Pandas at ~355 MB and Dask at ~320 MB under `tracemalloc`, while Polars appears at ~0 MB — a measurement artefact explained above.
+The true Polars memory usage, measured via OS-level RSS, is **287.39 MB** — making it the most memory-efficient of all three libraries.
+This confirms Polars' genuine advantage: it uses 19% less memory than Pandas and 10% less than Dask for the same operation, thanks to its Apache Arrow columnar format and Rust memory allocator.
+Dask's marginal advantage over Pandas (~10%) is real: it processes the file in partitions so not all rows are in memory simultaneously during `.compute()`.

 ---